Collective ballistic motion explains fast aggregation in adhesive active matter

-To fully understand how $z$ changes due to $J$, we need to understand how particles interact within clusters and how each cluster moves as a result.
-For that, we simulated a single isolated cluster.
-To quantify internal collectivity, that is, the level of alignment among polarities in a cluster, we use the global polar order parameter ${\Psi = \left< \left | \sum_{i}^{M} \mathbf{n}_{i}\right |\right>_{t}/M}$, where $\left< ...\right>_{t}$ represents steady state average \cite{martin2018collective}.
-High (low) collectivity implies $\Psi \to 1$ ($\Psi \to 0$).
+To understand the dependence of $z$ on $J$, we simulated single isolated clusters since their movement affect $z$.
+Cluster trajectories are shown also in Figure~\ref{fig1}b; for movies of single-cluster simulations, see Supplemental Material \cite{supp}.
+We quantify the alignment of polarities within a cluster using the global polar order parameter, ${\Psi = \left< \left | \sum_{i}^{M} \mathbf{n}_{i}\right |\right>_{t}/M}$, where $\left< ...\right>_{t}$ is the steady-state average \cite{martin2018collective}.
+High ($\Psi \to 1$) or low ($\Psi \to 0$) collectivity reflects strong or weak alignment, respectively.
 Figure \ref{fig2}a displays $\Psi$ versus $J$ for different cluster masses, showing that $J$ induces polar order \cite{vicsek1995novel,szabo2006phase,peruani2012collective,martin2018collective}.
-The difference in $\Psi$ between order and disorder increases with cluster mass.
-Polar order emerges here as follows.
-Particles adhere and have therefore to move together, with similar velocities.
+Polar order emerges as particles adhere and move together with similar velocities.
 At strong $J$, particles eventually self-align with their common velocity.
+The difference in $\Psi$ between order and disorder increases with mass.